freelanceMamun/wp-dgency/README.md

+Hello there,

+As per your requirement and message request, I have completed the following tasks.

+I have designed a landing page as per your requirement using React Js with 8 sections above!
+Here I have animations, sliders,.
+Design completed by Testimonials, About, Services, section with The header footer includes all the Sections,

+- Optimized the site for Desktop, Tab, and Mobile.

+Please take a look at: https://stirring-biscochitos-40c5b7.netlify.app/

+Thank you.
+MD Mamun khan

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.